Research Paths Overview

 Based on the seminal work of Ernest Boyer and the subsequent work of Charles Glassick, these paths lead to rigorous work through a scholar's clear goals, proper preparation, appropriate methods, significant results, effective presentation, and reflective critique.

-Spotlight on the Scholarship of Teaching and Learning
+- Carnegie Academy for the Scholarship of Teaching and Learning (CASTL)

 - Ask a question about learning in your discipline and classroom context (Why is it hard for students to understand . . .)